catalyzeio/stratum-docs/s3-bucket-policies.md

 ## CORS Policies

-Catalyze enables the default CORS policy on S3 buckets.
+Datica enables the default CORS policy on S3 buckets.
 You can manipulate the CORS policies yourself with the AWS CLI `s3api` routes.

 Read more about manipulating those [here](http://docs.aws.amazon.com/cli/latest/reference/s3api/put-bucket-cors.html)

-Alternatively you can contact [Support](/stratum/articles/contact/) and we can assist.
+Alternatively you can contact [Support](/compliant-cloud/articles/contact/) and we can assist.